 6. Ensure effective communication among hybrid and remote workers

 Ensuring effective communication can be tricky when you choose to transition into a hybrid workspace.
-Your teams aren’t always available under one roof.
+Your teams won’t always be available under one roof.
 For that reason, it can be difficult to ensure that everyone is on the same page.

 To overcome this challenge, start by maintaining a centralized database or portal where you keep all necessary documents and ensure each of your teams has access to this hub of information.
 Tools like Notion, Evernote, and Google Drive are helpful here.

 Furthermore, you should have a standardized channel for communication.
 This will help your teams communicate effectively in real time, join video conferencing when needed and collaborate on different tasks without being physically present at the same location.
-Tools like Slack and Microsoft Teams tend to top the list.
+Tools like Slack and Microsoft Teams tend to top the list here.

 7. Be patient

-Do not expect the operations to be in full throttle during the transition period or immediately after shifting to a hybrid remote work schedule.
+Do not expect the operations to be in full throttle during the transition to a hybrid remote work schedule — or even immediately after.
 It’s a no-brainer that your teams will take some time to get used to the new ways of working.
 So, a few missed deadlines or minor productivity fluctuations should not raise the alarms for you.

 8. Keep tracking